RafaelBehrens/ASO-python-keyword-optimisation/README.md

 ## What does it do?

 What is a keyword optimisation cycle?
-You can read about what it is courtesy of [the lovely people over at ASOstack](https://asostack.com/keyword-optimization-cycle-5f47388c2b5)
+You can read about what a keyword optimisation cycle is courtesy of [the lovely people over at ASOstack](https://asostack.com/keyword-optimization-cycle-5f47388c2b5)

-You put in your metadata before and after a change, your keyword list and the rankings before and after the change.
+In this tool, you put in your metadata before and after a change, your keyword list and the rankings before and after the change.

 From this, it will tell you the average improvement/drop in every keyword that has a word contained in your metadata change.